RetroDECK/ES-DE/USERGUIDE-DEV.md

 **macOS Monterey VSync bug workaround** _(macOS only and hopefully only temporary)_

 In macOS 12 Monterey an OpenGL driver bug was introduced that causes VSync to always be disabled.
 This makes the operating system try to render as many frames as it can which slows down ES-DE quite a lot as well as consuming lots of machine resources.
-By enabling this setting, a small 10 millisecond delay will be introduced after each frame if it took less than 3 milliseconds to swap the last one.
-This is not a proper solution, and it's not an accurate solution but it's at least something until Apple (hopefully) fixes the bug via an OS update.
-Earlier macOS versions are unaffected by this issue.
-To check if you have this problem, enable the _Display GPU statistics overlay_ setting and if your FPS counter shows really high numbers (like in the hundreds of frames per second) then enable this option and the FPS counter should decrease significantly.
+Using this setting (which is enabled by default), a small 10 millisecond delay is introduced after each frame if it took less than 3 milliseconds to swap the last one.
+This is not a proper solution, and it's not an accurate solution but it's at least something until Apple hopefully fixes the bug via an OS update.
+Earlier macOS releases are unaffected by this issue.
+To check if you have this problem, disable the setting and then enable the _Display GPU statistics overlay_ option.
+If your FPS counter shows really high numbers (like in the hundreds of frames per second) then the issue is present on your machine.

 **Run in background (while game is launched)**